libp2p/specs/webrtc/README.md

 - Loading a remote node's certificate into one's browser trust-store is not an option, i.e. doesn't scale.

-- No dependency on central STUN and/or TURN servers.
+- No dependency on central TURN servers.

 ## Addressing